 (And yes, it is one of my life beliefs that everyone has a ‘perfect set of tights’ … out there in the frozen tundra… waiting to be found…)

 Cycling tights stay up either by having an elasticated waist (and have the appearance of tight trousers or, er, … tights) or by having shoulder straps like bib shorts (and therefore look much like bib shorts but with longer legs).

 Both of my pairs of tights are elasticated at the waist.
 I’ve never had a problem with them either digging in or falling down (to be honest, I hadn’t realised this was even a consideration until I started researching* this post).

 (* Yes, I do research these things, in a fashion).

-Cycling shorts are generally made from lycra (what else would you expect?).
+Cycling tights, like shorts, are generally made from lycra (what else would you expect?).
 To those (Americans) wondering what lycra is, it’s another name for Spandex.

-That said, there are different types of lycra depending on how warm the manufacturer intends to make the shorts.
+That said, there are different types of lycra/spandex depending on how warm the manufacturer intends to make the garment in question.

 Most popular tights tend to have some degree of fleecy lining, generally identifiable by their fancy, trademarked fabric names, such as Roubaix, Super Roubaix, Thermoflex, Nanoflex.